 I find it interesting to read comments about the innate musicality of African Americans.
-I don't question that.
-What I question is the myopic view that manages to ignore two-hundred years of slavery when blacks were basically restricted to one night of social gathering and what that might actually mean in their history.
+I don't question that musicality.
+What I question is the myopic view that manages to ignore two-hundred years of slavery when Blacks were basically restricted to one night of social gathering (and Sunday church service) and what that might actually mean in their history.